 “European investors are highly interested in Madagascar’s energy sectors; last year a consortium of French investors agreed a deal to build a hydroelectric plant in the east of Madagascar.
 In mining, South American investors such as Rio Tinto and Asian investors such Sumitomo are working in Madagascar.
 In ICT and technology, we are working with both African partners and European investors.
 We still have duty-free access to the US market under the African Growth and Opportunity Act (AGOA).
 We are working with a wide range of international partners in different sectors.”

-There are reasons to be optimistic that, after all the economic challenges Antananarivo and the world has faced in the last few years, Madagascar is making progress on its mission to become an African hub for trade and investment and secure middle-income status for its citizens.
+There are reasons to be optimistic that, after all the economic challenges Antananarivo and the world have faced in the last few years, Madagascar is making progress on its mission to become an African hub for trade and investment and secure middle-income status for its citizens.

 More broadly, Razafindratandra is confident that Madagascar’s natural advantages, now being combined with an ambitious liberalisation agenda, will help unleash sustained prosperity.

-“Madagascar is the fourth biggest island in the world – we have 5000 square kilometres of coastline, which is a huge bonus in terms of shipping and trade.
+“Madagascar is the fourth biggest island in the world – we have 5,000 kilometres of coastline, which is a huge bonus in terms of shipping and trade.
 We have strong human capital, with a large, young, and talented workforce innovating in technology and other sectors.
 Our new trade laws have focused on liberalising investment and ensuring there is equality between local and foreign investors,” he argues.

 “Given the package that we are offering, we believe there is a strong possibility Madagascar will significantly improve its business climate and continue to attract more investors in the years to come.”